 burning

-thinking human being
+human being

 you are a milch cow’s

-taxidermied dummy
+taxidermied

-of the calf that died last month
+the calf that died last month

-stinking stuffed with straw
+stuffed with straw

-that we use
+we use

-at the time of milking
+the time of milking

 ---

-I wish to draw the reader's attention to the title of this poem, Taxidermied Man While searching the Internet to check if I had used the right expression, I was horrified to discover that there indeed existed a real example of a Taxidermied Man.
+I wish to draw the reader's attention to the title of this poem, Taxidermied Man.
+While searching the Internet to check if I had used the right expression, I was horrified to discover that there indeed existed a real example of a Taxidermied Man.
 Please read the following to experience the horror perpetrated by a white man on a black man:

 Taxidermied Man